 "Also Jonathan David's beloved [friend] (hab-bi-wa – beloved) was a counsellor, a man of understanding, and a scribe;..."
 (1 Chr.
 27:32 Lamsa) The word [friend] is not in the Aramaic text.
 Jonathan is the beloved of King David.
 There are a few other verses that need to be mentioned to show the bi-sexuality of David and Jonathan.

 “…the soul of Jonathan was knit (joined) to the soul of David, and Jonathan loved him as his own soul (or himself).”
 (1 Sam.
 18:1 Lamsa, NKJV).
 This verse says that the soul of David was drawn to the soul of Jonathan.
-Jonathan's soul longed for, delighted in, was attracted to and took pleasure in the soul of David (See similar Gen. 34:3, 8).
+Jonathan's soul longed for, delighted in, was attracted to, desired after, took pleasure in and became one with the soul of David (See similar Gen. 34:3, 8).
 The "soul" can also be understood as the "heart or seat of feelings and emotions" here.
 Hence that statement could be translated as: "Jonathan's heart was set on David" or "Jonathan had feelings for David."
 Dead Sea Scroll Tobit uses the word "heart" and a verb synonym for the above expression and says: “…and he [Tobiah] loved her a lot, and his heart was joined very much to her.”
 (Tobit 6:18 DSS).
 Peshitta Tobit similarly uses a verb synonym for this expression at (1 Sam.
 18:1) when describing Tobiah’s love for Sarah: “…and he [Tobiah] loved her, and his soul was exceedingly joined to her.”
 (Tobit 6:18 Peshitta Text).
 Separately, for the last part of First Samuel 18:1, the verb "to love" and the words "as himself" are the same words used at Ephesians 5:33 - "...and he [ the husband] shall love his wife as himself."

 Note: Dead Sea Scroll Tobit contains the original Aramaic text.
 For Peshitta Tobit, it is stated at the end of the book that some of the material is from the Septuagint Version (Greek Old Testament) and some of the material is from another Version, as remembered.